languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -Java 1.5 or later

 Usage:
- -To integrate LanguageTool into OpenOffice.org:
+ -To integrate LanguageTool into OpenOffice.org, you can use two methods:

+ 1. Double-click LanguageTool-###VERSION###.oxt.
+If you
+ have OpenOffice.org >2.0.4 integrated into the environment, the extension should start installing.
+Follow the on-screen instructions.

-  In OpenOffice.org, call Tools -> Package Manager (since OpenOffice.org 2.1: Extension Manager) -> Add... and
+ 2. If the above method doesn't work, in OpenOffice.org, call Tools -> Package Manager (since OpenOffice.org 2.1:
-  add the LanguageTool ZIP file.
+  Extension Manager) -> Add... and browse for the LanguageTool-###VERSION###.oxt file.

   Open a new document (File -> New ->  Text document) and you'll have a new menu item "LanguageTool" which checks your text.

- -To use the simple demo GUI:
-  java -jar LanguageToolGUI.jar
+ -To use the simple demo GUI, first rename the .oxt file to zip, then unzip it to a directory and call: java -jar LanguageToolGUI.jar

  -To check plain text files from the command line: